scholarslab/praxis/charter/index.md

 The Praxis Program Charter aims to outline core and shared values of the Praxis Fellows.
 It represents both a set of working practices and a way of navigating future outcomes based on the work of the fellowship.

-Our [Towards a Project Charter](/scratchpad/toward-a-project-charter/) provides resources that have grounded our discussions and creation of the Praxis Charter.
+Our [Towards a Project Charter](/scratchpad/toward-a-project-charter/) provides resources that have grounded our discussions and creation of the Praxis Charters.

 ## Previous Charters